-Complexes carbohydrates are usually a great combo of Fibre, Protein and fats as in Rolled oats.
+Complex carbohydrates are usually a great combo of Fibre, Protein, and fats as in Rolled oats.
 Which makes it a top food!
 Please click the link to understand more.

 Calories: 389, Water: 8% Protein: 16.9 grams, Carbs: 66.3 grams, Sugar: 0 grams, Fiber: 10.6 grams, Fat: 6.9 grams.

-Most people just count calories when they want to lose, gain or maintain weight, but that is not safe because the way we assimilate nutrients and absorb calories depends on quality of our intake, how we integrate foods in our daily life, how we think, how we treat our self from the first and last step of the day.
+Most people just count calories when they want to lose, gain or maintain weight, but that is not safe because the way we assimilate nutrients and absorb calories depends on the quality of our intake, how we integrate foods in our daily life, how we think, how we treat our self from the first and last thing of the day.
 Also poor quality food and fear of food can result in weight gain.
-There is a strong connection of what, when and how you eat your food.
+There is a strong connection between what, when, and how you eat your food.
 Restricting calories is a stress factor!
 When your body is stressed and believes it is starving, it wants to hold on to fat.
 Your body is worried about not getting any food anymore.
 By eating more of the right and regular foods, you tell your body it’s okay to burn fat.
-Many times the body resists long term weight loss by increasing hunger.
-At the same time you get sick because of non right use of the calories in your body.
+Many times the body resists long-term weight loss by increasing hunger.
+At the same time, you get sick because of the non-right use of the calories in your body.

-Nutrient dense foods are often kicked out of your diet when you want to lose weight but my experience showed that the people who eat regular nutrition dense food, that they boost their metabolism, their microbiome.
+Nutrient-dense foods are often kicked out of your diet when you want to lose weight but my experience showed that the people who eat regular nutrition-dense food, that boost their metabolism, their microbiome.
 The body is happy and has trust in you.
 No starving, no fat storage.
 Most of my clients which have trust in food achieved their goal much easier and sooner.

-Still most of our café clients are in a healthy weight or looking really fabulous.
+Still, most of our café clients are in a healthy weight or looking really fabulous.
 BUT not just this as most Meal Plan clients tell us that the energy is the best they ever felt and getting a new love for eating the foods itself.
-Fact is that without proper nutrients, your body won’t efficiently burn fat or build muscle.
-It’s the food quality and the right combination of nutrition which gives you the longtime energy and a strong healthy body.
+The fact is that without proper nutrients, your body won’t efficiently burn fat or build muscle.
+It’s the food quality and the right combination of nutrition that gives you the longtime energy and a strong healthy body.

-In order to cut calories, many people resort to things like 100 calorie snack packs, diet soda, and fat free yogurt.
-These foods might be lower in calories, but they make you crave more food and can be extremely harmful on your body and microbiome.
-If they would eat a creamy Greek yogurt with some nuts and berries which might have the triple amount of calories, they would even burn calories through digestion.
+In order to cut calories, many people resort to things like 100 calorie snack packs, diet soda, and fat-free yogurt.
+These foods might be lower in calories, but they make you crave more food and can be extremely harmful to your body and microbiome.
+If they would eat a creamy Greek yogurt with some nuts and berries which might have a triple amount of calories, they would even burn calories through digestion.
 Keep in mind that our body uses energy to digest foods.
-Complex Carbohydrates, Proteins and fats are much more complex as fiber too.
-Make your body a fat burn machine and at the same time healthy and strong through eating nutrition dense food.
+Complex Carbohydrates, Proteins, and fats are much more complex than fiber too.
+Make your body a fat burn machine and at the same time healthy and strong through eating nutrient dense food.